3-in-1 comprehensive formula for bone & heart health

 What is Bonovita?

 Bonovita is an innovative and comprehensive health supplement with 4 established active ingredients for healthy, strong bones and heart.
-Its unique combination contains Bonolive® Olive Extract (Oleuropein 40%), Vitamin K2, Vitamin D3 (Cholecalciferol) together with Calcium Carbonate.
+Its unique combination contains Bonolive® Olive Extract (Oleuropein 40%), Vitamin K2, Vitamin D3 (Cholecalciferol) .
 Each of these ingredients is carefully selected based on its scientifically researched benefits for bone and heart health.[1,2,3] They work together synergistically to provide extensive health effects for our overall well-being.

 How does Bonovita help?